Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Abstract

 \section{Abstract}

-Sparse-view Computed Tomography (CT) reconstructs images from a limited number of X-ray projections to reduce radiation and scanning time, which makes reconstruction an ill-posed inverse problem.
-Deep learning methods achieve high-fidelity reconstructions but often overfit to a fixed acquisition setup, failing to generalize across sampling rates and image resolutions.
-For example, convolutional neural networks (CNNs) use the same learned kernels across resolutions, leading to artifacts when data resolution changes.
-We propose \textsc{C}omputed \textsc{T}omography neural \textsc{O}perator (\method), a unified CT reconstruction framework that extends to continuous function space, enabling generalization (without retraining) across sampling rates and image resolutions. \method operates jointly in the sinogram and image domains through rotation-equivariant Discrete–Continuous convolutions parametrized in the function space, making it inherently resolution- and sampling-agnostic.
-Empirically, CTO enables consistent multi-sampling-rate and cross-resolution performance, with on average $>4$dB PSNR gain over CNNs.
-Compared to state-of-the-art diffusion methods, CTO is $500\times$ faster in inference time with on average $3$dB gain.
-Empirical results also validate our design choices behind \method's sinogram-space operator learning and rotation-equivariant convolution.
-Overall, \method outperforms state-of-the-art baselines across sampling rates and resolutions, offering a scalable and generalizable solution that makes automated CT reconstruction more practical for deployment.
+Sparse-view Computed Tomography (CT) reconstructs images from a limited number of X-ray projections to reduce radiation and scanning time, which is an ill-posed inverse problem.
+Existing methods achieve high-fidelity reconstructions but overfit to a fixed acquisition setup, failing to generalize well across sampling rates.
+For example, convolutional neural networks (CNNs) use the same kernels across resolutions, leading to artifacts when data resolution changes.
+This is a critical limitation in clinical practice, where acquisition sampling settings vary across organs and diagnostic protocols.